 When it comes to getting the most out of your property management agency, choosing the right business structure is vital to its success.
-Here are five property management business structures and when to use them.
+Here are five property management business structures and when to use them to avoid any pitfalls.

-To operate successfully, this structure requires high levels of cooperation and accountability.
-That’s because, one of its pitfalls is that team members do not oversee the entire property management process.
-For example, since one team member manages property inspections, the portfolio manager has less knowledge to effectively communicate with the property owner.
-However, if you implement task-based management, you should still appoint single team members for specialist roles such as the leasing consultant.
-If this pitfall is managed, task-based can lead to increased productivity and profitability for your business.
+However, the task-based property management structure would require high levels of cooperation and accountability for it to operate seamlessly and successfully.
+The reason being is that one of the pitfalls of this property management structure is the team members do not oversee the entire property management process.
+Take for example, when one of the team members manages property inspections, the portfolio manager has less knowledge to effectively communicate with the rental property owner.
+However, if you prefer to implement task-based management to your agency, you should still appoint single team members for specialist roles such as the leasing consultant.
+If this snag is managed, task-based can lead to increased productivity and profitability for your property management business.

-Portfolio-based management is when each property manager is appointed a number of closely located managements, and they complete all tasks associated with those properties.
-Any agency, at any stage, can use portfolio-based management.
-However, in order for this structure to work effectively, each property manager should have an administrative assistant, referred to as a property management coordinator (PMC).
-To achieve the best results, the PMC should manage the portfolio’s non-dollar productive tasks, whilst the property manager manages dollar-productive activities.
+Portfolio-based management is when each property manager is appointed a number of nearby located managements, and they accomplish all property management tasks associated with those rental properties.
+The perks of using the Portfolio-based property management structure is that it can be implemented at any agency, at any stage.
+However, in order for this structure to operate efficiently and effectively, each property manager should have an administrative assistant.
+The administrative assistant is referred to as a property management coordinator (PMC).
+To achieve the top results, the PMC should focus on the portfolio’s non-dollar productive tasks, whilst the property manager manages dollar-productive activities.

-Portfolio-based management is a simple way to manage performance, productivity and profitability.
-It allows your agency to grow whilst maintaining consistent service standards and operational processes.
-The main pitfall associated with this structure is that clients may form strong relationships with the portfolio manager, rather than the brand.
-However, since properties can be moved from one portfolio to another without any break in their management, portfolio-based allows this pitfall to be easily managed to ensure optimal brand protection at all times.
+Portfolio-based management has proven its effectiveness in managing performance, productivity, and profitability.
+It allows your property management agency to grow whilst maintaining consistent service standards and operational processes.
+The main downside associated with this structure is that clients may form strong relationships with the portfolio manager rather than the brand.
+That being said, to ensure optimal brand protection at all times, this structure is designed to easily manage this pitfall by making it flexible enough for properties to be moved from one portfolio to another without any compromisation in their management.

-A pod consists of an associate portfolio manager, one or two para-property managers, and a PMC.
-The associate portfolio manager is responsible for all tasks, including training the para-property managers so they can eventually be assigned their own portfolios, whilst the PMC minimises overhead costs.
-As a result, this is the perfect structure for a growing business since portfolios can swell by 50% or more, depending on the number of para-property managers.
-However, PODZ’s main pitfall is that if the business is not managed with suitable accountability indicators, tasks can be overlooked, leading to loss and liability.
-The associate portfolio manager should therefore be business-minded and have strong leadership qualities in order for this structure to be successful.
+This property management business structure would require a team that consists of an associate portfolio manager, one or two para-property managers, and a PMC.
+The associate portfolio manager is responsible for all property management tasks, and that includes training the para-property managers.
+Trained para-property managers will eventually be assigned their own portfolios.
+PMCs, on the other hand, help in minimising overhead costs.
+That being the case, this portrays the perfect structure for a growing business since portfolios can swell by 50% or more, depending on the number of para-property managers.
+Be that as it may, the main pitfall of this structure still accounts for tasks getting overlooked if the business is not managed with suitable accountability indicators, leading to loss and liability.
+Therefore, the associate portfolio manager should not only be business-minded but should also have strong leadership qualities in order for this structure to be successful.

-HUBZ supports your business in achieving sustainable growth and profitability.
-This structure also allows large property management teams and the training and induction of new recruits to be easily managed.
-Its main pitfall is that this structure is only effective for super agencies.
+HUBZ provides support for your property management business in achieving sustainable growth and profitability.
+The management of large property management teams and the training and induction of new recruits has been made easy because of this structure.
+The only downside of this HUBZ is that it’s only effective for super agencies.